Kettly Mars: Life

+She served as the president of PEN Haiti until October 14, 2021.

 Major works

 Kasalé

 Mars' first novel, Kasalé is a portrait of a rural Haitian community set in Rivière-Froide, not far from Port-au-Prince.
 In this novel, Mars explores rural family dynamics, the culture of the Lakou, and Vodou in a way that places Kasalé in a genealogy of novels of rural Haiti like Fonds des Nègres by Marie Vieux-Chauvet and Les Gouverneurs de la rosée by Jacques Roumain.
 Presenting her novel at the Alliance Française d'Haïti in 2005, Mars cited the need to "lucidly, respectfully, and honestly" evoke the Vodou tradition in Haiti because it is too frequently treated like "a mirror in which [Haitians] refuse to see themselves."

 Saisons Sauvages

 One of Mars' most powerful novels, Saisons sauvages recounts the kidnapping of a journalist named Daniell Leroy during the early years of François Duvalier's dictatorship.
 Although the narration shifts between Daniel's journal and other characters, Nirvah Leroy, Daniel's wife, is the central figure of the narrative.
 Throughout the novel, Nirvah searches for traces of Daniel's whereabouts, visiting the Secretary of State Raoul Vincent in order to gather information, talking with neighbors and family members, and scouring a captive Port-au-Prince to find her husband.
 Nirvah eventually discovers that her husband has been imprisoned by the government for his seditious, communist writing and stands very little chance of ever being released.
 Keeping the memory of her husband alive by reading his intimate journal, Nirvah attempts to maintain the lives she and her family lived before the Duvalier regime tore it apart.
 Among other themes, Saisons sauvages is a reflection on dictatorship, gendered and sexual violence, and the uses of Vodou in Haiti during the reign of François Duvalier.

 Saisons sauvages is Mars' novel which has received the most critical attention, especially in the North American academy, with entire book chapters and articles dedicated to the novel.
 Saisons sauvages is the first of Mars' works to be translated into English (translation by Jeanine Herman), which appeared in the University of Nebraska Press's French translation series in the summer of 2015.